 How to Select Multiple Images

 Is there a way to “select all” when you’re trying to download iCloud images?
-In a word: No.
+Yes & No.

-The one workaround that folks use on their iPhone to select Multiple photos to delete is to use a Third party app on your iPhone that facilitates selection of multiple photos.
+The one workaround that folks use on their iPhone to select Multiple photos to delete is to use a third-party app on your iPhone that facilitates the selection of multiple photos.